vijaykodam/kubernetes-readonly-mcp/README.md

-# Kubernetes Read-Only MCP Server
+# Kubernetes Read Only MCP Server

 A Model Context Protocol (MCP) server for safely interacting with Kubernetes clusters using read-only operations.

 This MCP server was created to provide a secure way to interact with Kubernetes clusters without allowing any create, update, or delete operations.
 It only exposes read-only APIs to ensure your clusters remain safe while still enabling AI assistants to help you monitor and troubleshoot your Kubernetes resources.

 Built with FastMCP 2.0 and the official Kubernetes Python client library.

+## Blog Post and Demo Video

+Read more about running Kubernetes read only MCP server using Amazon Q CLI at https://vijay.eu/posts/building-my-first-mcp-server/

 ## Features